 \subsection{Implementation}

-\textit{Segmentation and Tracking}: We use UIOS \cite{xie2019best}, a pretrained RGDB instance segmentation network, to produce segmentations.
-To form tracklets, we match segments in adjacent observations by assigning each segment pair a score based on visual similarity and physical proximity (see the Appendix for more details).
+\textit{Segmentation and Tracking}.
+We use UIOS (\cite{xie2019best}), a pretrained RGDB instance segmentation network, to produce initial segmentations.
+To form initial tracklets, we match segments in adjacent observations by assigning each segment pair a score based on visual similarity and physical proximity (see the Appendix for more details).
 We then greedily assign pairs with the lowest score below a certain threshold.
 Any unmatched segmentation is added as a new tracklet.

-\textit{Object Objective Function}: We model object dynamics by learning a probabilistic model of velocity.
+\textit{Object Objective Function}.
+We model object dynamics by learning a probabilistic model of velocity.
 We first discretize velocity into $V_d=\left\{-30, ...
 30\right\}$.
-We use an XGBoost~\cite{chen2016xgboost} tree for each object in each dimension to predict a probability vector over possible velocities for the object in the next time step.
-We choose a discrete model architecture over a continuous architecture to best model the often discontinuous outcomes of collisions, for example, elastic vs. perfectly inelastic behavior.
+We then use an XGBoost tree (\cite{chen2016xgboost}) for each object in each dimension to predict a probability vector over possible velocities for the object in the next time step.
+We choose a discrete model architecture over a continuous one to best model the often discontinuous outcomes of collisions, for example, elastic vs. perfectly inelastic behavior.
 We select a random 20\% of observations to hold out for error computation as $\hat{T}$.

-\textit{Model Based RL}: We use on-policy Monte Carlo RL~\cite{sutton2018reinforcement} to compute $Q(s, a)$ targets with $\gamma=0.95$.
+\textit{Model-Based RL}.
+We use on-policy Monte Carlo RL (\cite{sutton2018reinforcement}) to compute $Q(s, a)$ targets with $\gamma=0.95$.
 Each time a new tracklet map is accepted, the agent retrains the dynamics, reward, and value models on the new object representation over past experiences.
 Actions are selected by planning two actions into the future and selecting the action that maximizes predicted expected value.
-Since out dynamics model outputs a probability over future states, we sample ten possible future states for each action path and take their mean value.
+Since our dynamics model outputs a probability over future states, we sample ten possible future states for each action path and take their mean value.